Languages of Canada: Inuit Sign Language

 Inuit Sign Language, also known as Atgangmuurngniq or Uukturausingit, is a critically endangered language with some 50 speakers remaining.
 It is a language isolate and has only be found by researchers in Nunavut; however, there are theories it extends across the Arctic Circle.
 Little is known about its history, but efforts are being made to document and revitalize the language.

 Maritime Sign Language

 Maritime Sign Language is a BANZSL language.
 It was used as the language of education for Deaf populations in Nova Scotia, New Brunswick, and Prince Edward Island before ASL became available in the mid-20th century.
 It is still remembered by some elderly people but is moribund.
-The language, living alongside ASL, has produced a unique dialect of ASL in The Maritimes due to mixing of the languages.
+The language, living alongside ASL, has produced a unique dialect of ASL in the Maritimes due to mixing of the languages.
 The exact number of speakers is unknown.

 Plateau Sign Language

-Another trade pidgin that may have become a separate language, Plateau Sign Language replaced Plains Sign Talk in the Columbia Plateau and surrounding regions of British Columbia, Washington, Oregon, and Idaho.
-It is now extinct.
+Another international language, Plateau Sign Language was/is spoken in the Columbia Plateau and surrounding regions of British Columbia, Washington, Oregon, and Idaho instead of Plains Sign Talk.
+There are few speakers left, mostly Elders.